NxPKG/khulnasoft-docs/content/ddos-protection/tcp-protection/rule-settings.md

 * **Global**: The rule will apply to all incoming packets.
 * **Region**: The rule will apply to incoming packets in a selected region.
-* **Data center**: The rule will apply to incoming packets in the selected Cloudflare data center.
+* **Data center**: The rule will apply to incoming packets in the selected Khulnasoft data center.

 The rule scope allows you to adjust the system's tolerance for out-of-state packets in locations where you may have more or less traffic than usual, or due to any other networking reasons.